OP-TED/ESPD-EDM/README.md

 Dear ESPD implementation community,

-We are happy to inform you about the future release of ESPD EDM version 2.1.1 on December 13th.
+We are happy to inform you about the future release of ESPD EDM version 3.0.0 on January XXth.

+### Version 3.0.0 (January 2021)

 ### Version 2.1.1 (December 2019)
 This version is currently under development and its precise release date is yet to be announced.